thegooddocsproject/incubator/style-guide/about-style-guide.md

 However, keep in mind that some teams consistently struggle to maintain a style guide over time.
 The guiding principle here is that a small amount of work up front can save a lot more work later.
-It’s much easier to set your standards in a style guide early in your project’s life cycle than it is to retroactively clean up your documentation later when the project is more mature.
+It's much easier to set your standards in a style guide early in your project's life cycle than it is to retroactively clean up your documentation later when the project is more mature.
 With small but regular updates, your style guide can evolve alongside your project.
 It will help your contributors get up to speed quickly and start writing high quality